-Many movie theaters and performance spaces have special headsets to help you hear; ask when you purchase or pick up your tickets.
+Many cinemas and performance spaces have special headsets to help you hear.
+Ask when you purchase or collect your tickets.

 Weather & Seasons

-As you cruise this site, check out the average temperature by season for the regions and destinations you are considering.
+As you browse this site, check out the average temperature by season for the regions and destinations you are considering.

 Timing Your Visit

-Most vacationers head to California during the peak summer months (June through August); that’s when you can expect the biggest crowds at top attractions, and high-season rates at lodgings and resorts.
-But even in the midst of summer it’s possible to hop off the beaten path and have forests, fields, and even beaches almost to yourself.
+Most visitors head to California during the peak summer months (June through August); that is when you can expect the biggest crowds at top attractions, and high-season rates at hotels and resorts.
+But even in the middle of summer it is possible to hop off the beaten path and have forests, fields, and even beaches almost to yourself.

 Each of the California Welcome Centers scattered throughout the state are staffed with personal travel concierges.
 These knowledgeable experts are ready to provide information that will enhance and enrich your visit including suggestions on where to eat, what to see, and where to stay.
 Welcome Centers also offer free maps and brochures on local attractions and things to see and do.